 Key cities for private schools in Terengganu

 The remaining schools are spread across four other towns: Kemaman, Besut, Kuala Berang, and Marang, each with a single school.
 Kemaman is worth noting because of its oil and gas sector.
-Kertih is a major petrochemical hub, and the families posted there for work by Petronas and its contractors form a small but distinct group of potential private school users.
+Kertih (within the Kemaman district) is a major petrochemical hub, and the families posted there for work by Petronas and its contractors form a small but distinct group of potential private school users.

 Choosing a private school in Terengganu